manujjoshi/manujjoshi/README.md

 🌱 I am currently working as a Associate Data Scientist in a service based company.

-🌱 I use Heroku and AWS EC2 for deployment purpose for personal use, because evrything is just on Azure on our company.
+🌱 I use Heroku and AWS EC2 for deployment purpose for personal use, because evrything is just on Azure in our company.
+Celebal is Back to back 2 times Microsoft Partner.

 🌱 I use Flask and Streamlit for frontend purpose for personal use, because we have a different frontend team in our company.